By Marcin Wojtyczka

 Forecasts for coastal and limited offshore sailing

-Provides weather radar, wind (GSF, ECMWF and local models with resolution up to 3km), waves and many more forecasts for kiters, surfers, paragliders, pilots, sailors and anyone else.
-It can be used via browser or installed as app on smartphones.
-The app is great for coastal sailing but has limitations for offshore sailing as you cannot download the grib files and work with it offline.
-As a workaround you can take screenshots but you will not be able to use it with satellite phone.
+Provide weather radar, wind (GSF, ECMWF and local models with resolution up to 3 km), waves and many more forecasts for kiters, surfers, paragliders, pilots, sailors and anyone else.
+It can be used via a browser or installed as an app on smartphones.
+The app is great for coastal sailing but has limitations for offshore sailing as you cannot download the GRIB files and work with it offline.
+As a workaround, you can take screenshots, but you will not be able to use them with a satellite phone.

 Forecasts for coastal and offshore sailing

-- PredictWind Offshore for offshore sailing (offline grib viewer, gmdss forecasts, satelite imagery, satellite/SSB connection)
+- PredictWind Offshore for offshore sailing (offline GRIB viewer, GMDSS forecasts, satellite imagery, satellite/SSB connection)

-The apps are free but many features like higher model resolutions and weather routing are paid.
+The apps are free, but many features like higher model resolutions and weather routing are paid for.
+Predictwind requires a subscription while for LuckGrib you pay the purchase price only once.

 Useful manuals:

-Provides worldwide Surface Wind (10m above sea level), Surface Pressure, Visibility, Cloud Cover and Precipitation forecast charts.
-The charts are derived mainly from the 0.25 degree GFS (Global Forecast System) model which is run four times daily, with forecast output to 180 hours (7.5 days).
-Higher-resolution Surface Wind charts are available for parts of the worlds and use other models.
+Provides worldwide Surface Wind (10 m above sea level), Surface Pressure, Visibility, Cloud Cover and Precipitation forecast charts.
+The charts are derived mainly from the 0.25-degree GFS (Global Forecast System) model which is run four times daily, with a forecast output of 180 hours (7.5 days).
+Higher-resolution Surface Wind charts are available for parts of the world and use other models.

 GRIB files viewer (PC only)

-Provides worldwide grib files to download and view offline.
-Forecasts are based on GFS model.
+Provides worldwide GRIB files to download and view offline.
+Forecasts are based on the GFS model.

 Very good forecasts for Mediterranean (GFS + regional models)